cvetojevichbojan/Icarion/README.md

 * <b>Success</b> - Indicates that all migrations have been successfully completed or skipped.
   - Fields:
     - completedMigrations: A list of successfully completed migrations.
-    - skippedMigrations: A list of migrations that were skipped (they failed but you returned <b>Skip</b> from migration observer).
+    - skippedMigrations: A list of migrations that were skipped (they failed, but you returned <b>Skip</b> from migration observer).
 * <b>Failure</b> - Represents a migration failure and provides information about rollback operations.
   - Fields:
-    -	completedNotRolledBackMigrations: A list of migrations that completed but were not rolled back due to failure.
+    -	completedNotRolledBackMigrations: Migrations that completed but were not rolled back due to fallback hint or rollback failure
-    -	skippedMigrations: A list of migrations that were skipped.
+    -	skippedMigrations: Migrations which failed but were "recovered" via ```IcarionFailureRecoveryHint.Skip```
-    -	rolledBackMigrations: A list of migrations that were attempted but rolled back due to an error.
+    -	rolledBackMigrations: Migrations which failed but were rolled back due to ```IcarionFailureRecoveryHint.Rollback```
+    -   failedMigration: Migration [VERSION] which caused the Failure
+    -   eligibleMigrations: All migrations which were selected for migration between (currentVersion, targetVersion]
-* <b>AlreadyRunning</b> - Indicates that another migration process is already in progress.
+* <b>AlreadyRunning</b> - Indicates that another migration process is already in progress

 ### Migration Observer